Cheapest non-owner car insurance companies in Pennsylvania

 Average cost of non-owner car insurance in Pennsylvania

-Non-owners car insurance in Pennsylvania costs $263.
-However, the rates may differ based on factors such as your driving record, age and coverage level.
+The average cost of non-owner car insurance in Pennsylvania is $263, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in Pennsylvania by age and gender

-Here are the average Pennsylvania non-owner car insurance rates by age and gender.
+Below are the average Pennsylvania rates for non-owner car insurance based on age and gender.

 Age groupFemaleMale